 Buy some Kale.
-I’ve been buying 2 bunches, washing, ripping and storing it.
+I’ve been buying 2 bunches, washing, ripping, and storing them.

 Take some almonds, chop and toast them.

-I use about a 1/2 tablespoon of oil, toss in 1 cup roughly chopped almonds, sauté until fragrant and lightly toast for about 2 minutes.
-Obviously you can skip this step and buy toasted almonds, and normally that is what I would have done.
+I use about a 1/2 tablespoon of oil, toss in 1 cup of roughly chopped almonds, sauté until fragrant, and lightly toast for about 2 minutes.
+Obviously, you can skip this step and buy toasted almonds, and normally that is what I would have done.
 But having tried this the recipe way, I am kind of hooked.

 Slice or shred up a wedge of Pecorino cheese (sheep milk) or parmesan (cow milk) both are delicious Italian cheeses.